aleahmad/club/README.md

 # club
 Video Club software written in Delphi 7 distributed under MIT License.

+The user interface of the software is Persian.
+So, contribution for translating the UI is encouraged.

 Some features of the software are:
  - Can be used in all versions of Windows
  - Ability to assign code automatically to CDs and videos